-Gunman shoots three dead in France after 'Islamist terror' attack
+Islamist gunman attacks French supermarket, kills three

 Lakdim first killed one person with a bullet in the head while stealing a car in Carcassonne, a walled city with a medieval citadel that is one of France’s top tourist attractions.

-He pulled up in the car to four police officers who were jogging in the city, opened fire hitting one in the shoulder, then sped off to Trebes, about 8 km (5 miles) to the east, where he took the hostages in the supermarket.
+He pulled up in the car to four police officers who were jogging in the city and opened fire, hitting one in the shoulder, then sped off to Trebes, about 8 km (5 miles) to the east, where he took the hostages in the supermarket.

-“We had monitored him and thought there was no radicalisation,” Collomb said.
-“He was known for possession of drugs.
-We couldn’t have said that he was a radical that would carry out an attack.”
+“The perpetrator entered the store shouting ‘Allahu Akbar’ and indicated that he was an Islamic State soldier who was ready to die for Syria, seeking the release of brothers, before shooting at a client and a store employee who died on the spot,” Molins said.

-Police were carrying out searches at his home, where he lived with his parents and siblings.
+Police were carrying out searches at Lakdim’s family home.

 One supermarket worker said some shoppers had escaped from the building after the gunman burst in.